-This model's ECU stores certain vehicle data to assist in the diagnosis of malfunctions and for research, statistical analysis and development purposes.
+This model's ECU stores certain vehicle data to assist in the diagnosis of malfunctions and for research and development purposes.
+This data will be uploaded only when a special Yamaha diagnostic tool is attached to the vehicle, such as when maintenance checks or service procedures are performed.